Today, on Redhead Mom, I’m sharing a partnered guest post about what TMJ physical therapy and how it can help you.

 What is TMJ PT

 Like many TMJ patients, you may have heard that you just have to learn to live with it.
-Your physician may prescribe muscle relaxants, pain relievers, anti-inflammatories or tricyclic antidepressants.
+Your physician may prescribe muscle relaxants, pain relievers, anti-inflammatory medications, or tricyclic antidepressants.
 You may have the option of jaw surgery as well.
-However, new research has found that physical therapy help.
+However, new research has found that physical therapy helps.
+You can look for the best therapist in Manhattan location for the best service you could have.

 Like pelvic floor physical therapy, TMJ PT is specialized.
 It targets the muscles in and around your jaw.
 Most TMJ PT involves manual, hands-on techniques.
 You may experience intraoral myofascial massage and therapies as well as trigger-point treatments.
 Your therapist may encourage joint mobilization and manipulation.
 You may also choose dry needling therapies.